 7 photo editing tips for real estate photographers

-Using tools such as Photoshop and Lightroom, you can create outstanding interior and exterior real estate photos that really pop from the screen.
+Using bespoke tools to improve the photo, you can create outstanding interior and exterior real estate photos that really pop from the screen.
 Here are our 7 top secrets that we will share with you:

 1. Colour correcting – This tip is possibly the easiest to use when editing images.
 It is also the most common to overlook.
 Almost all image editing apps include a colour correction function.
 Adjust the hue to make all your images warm and appealing, just as they are in real life.
 You can change the levels of the saturation, the hue, and the tint.
 Bring your pictures back to life by making small adjustments at first and see which settings work best for your image.
 Colour correction can really help to make your photos pop with colour.
 This can be performed in both Photoshop and Lightroom, although the latter may be easier – just use the ‘eyedropper’ function and click on a neutral space in your photo.